 Setting Description max_1_connections The maximum number of simultaneous connections the Traffic Manager allows from each connecting IP address.
 Set to 0 to disable this limit. per_process_connection_coun t Determine whether the Traffic Manager uses a per-process simultaneous connection count model (each Traffic Manager typically has several processes, one process per available CPU core).
 Click "Yes" to allow the connecting IP address to make up to max_1_connections connections to each process within the Traffic Manager.
 Click "No" to allow the connection IP address to make up to max_1_connections connections to the Traffic Manager as a whole.
 If per_process_connection_count is set to "Yes", the following additional limits apply: max_10_connections: The maximum number of simultaneous connections from the top 10 busiest connecting IP addresses combined.
 The top 10 clients typically represent the majority of the load on a particular virtual server if any form of DoS attack is in progress or other abusive connections are being made to the Traffic Manager.
 It is therefore desirable to limit this particular group of users while leaving other requests untouched.
 For normal use, Pulse Secure suggests a value between 1 and 10 times the max_1_connections limit.
 To remove the effect of this limit, set it to at least 10 times the max_1_connections limit.
-The Traffic Manager ignores this setting if per_process_connection_count is set to "No", or max_1_connections is 0, or min_connections is 0. min_connections: The entry threshold for the max_10_connections limit.
-The max_10_connections limit is not applied to connections IP addresses with this many or fewer simultaneous connections.
+The Traffic Manager ignores this setting if per_process_connection_count is set to "No", or max_1_connections limit.
+The entry threshold for the max_10_connections limit.
+The max_10_connections limit is not applied to connections.
 Set to 0 to disable both the max_1_connections and max_10_connections limits.
-The Traffic Manager ignores this setting if per_process_connection_count is set to "No".
+The Traffic Manager ignores this setting if per_process_connections.
+Set to 0 to disable both the max_1_connections limit.
+The max_10_connections limits.
+The Traffic Manager ignores this setting if per_process_connections.
+Set to 0 to disable both the max_1_connections limits.
+The max_10_connections limits.
+The Traffic Manager ignores this setting if per_process_connections.
+Set to 0 to disable both the max_1_connections and max_10_connections limits.
+The Traffic Manager ignores this setting if per_process_connections.
+Set to 0 to disable both the max_1_connections and max_10_connections limits.
+The Traffic Manager ignores this setting if per_process_connections and max_10_connections limits.
+The Traffic Manager ignores this setting if per_process_connections.